What's coming up?

 Layers also lets you see the latest satellite and 3D images added to Google Earth.

 Embrace art and culture

-Some Google Earth Voyages link to a different Google service called Google Arts & Culture, which we'll talk about in the next course.
+Some Google Earth Voyages link to a different Google service called Google Arts & Culture, which you'll learn more about in the next course in this topic: Beyond Google Earth.
 Google Arts & Culture includes stunning, high-quality images of famous artworks from museums like London's Tate Gallery, New York's Metropolitan Museum of Art, and the Uffizi in Florence.

 Don't be afraid to lose yourself in Voyager and wander around, just like you would wander through an amazing museum or art gallery to take in the sights.

 You’ve completed the Introducing Voyager activity.
 You've learned that it can provide you with amazing, interactive experiences that take you around the world.